-16. Berthier is a small town situated on the north channel of the St. Lawrence, comprising about 100 houses.
+16. BERTHIER is a small town situated on the north channel of the St. Lawrence, comprising about 100 houses.
 The Church is a neat edifice in the exterior, and internally of superior elegance; but it is only indistinctly seen when persons sail by Sorel down the southern branch of the river.
 Some of the boats pass by this place, and also stop for the convenience of passengers and the transaction of business.
 It stands on nearly a straight line from Sorel, and is the same distance from Montreal.

-17. Isle du Pas.-This Church is erected on a long narrow island, which is nearly parallel to the northern shore of the river, between Berthier and Sorel, and is seen at some distance above those towns.
+17. ISLE DU PAS.-This Church is erected on a long narrow island, which is nearly parallel to the northern shore of the river, between Berthier and Sorel, and is seen at some distance above those towns.

-18. Lanorayc.-The houses from this Seigniory form almost an uninterrupted street, adjoining the road on the banks of the 5t.
-Lawrence, through the whole remaining route to Montreal.
+18. LANORAYE.-The houses from this Seigniory form almost an uninterrupted street, adjoining the road on the banks of the St. Lawrence, through the whole remaining route to Montreal.

-19. Lavaltrie.
+19. LAVALTRIE.

-20. St. Sulpice.-This village includes about 100 dwelling-houses, besides numerous stores, for the produce of the country; considerable quantities of which are here deposited.
+20 ST. SULPICE.-This village includes about 100 dwelling-houses, besides numerous stores, for the produce of the country; considerable quantities of which are here deposited.

-21. Repentigny.
+21. REPENTIONY.

-22. Pointe aux Trembles.-This is a small village of about sixty houses.
+22. POINTE AUX TREMBLES.-This is a small village of about sixty houses.

-23. Long Pointe.
+23. LONG POINT.

-After passing Varennes, the sail up the river to Montreal, especially in the freshness of early morning, or after the heat of the sun has been succeeded by the fragrance and repose of a summer's eve, is delightful.
-The comparative slowness with which the boat moves against the rapid current, enables the traveller to discern the varied picture in all its distinctness and beauty.
-On the Mountain behind the city, the exhibition of nature's dignified and rich display, clothed in its verdant and unbroken foliage, contrasted with the exuberant appearance of the fields and gardens, and the numerous habitations of man-with the beauty of the woody and fortified island of St. Helen in the front, and the spires and edifices of the city on the right, presents a landscape deeply attractive and long remembered.
-The effect is not diminished by the sudden change that occurs, when the large bay is expanded to view, and the tin spire of La Prairie, glittering in the sun's rays, gives to the distant shore a feature of momentary enchantment.
+After passing Varennes, the sail up the river to Montreal, especially in the freshness of early morning, or after the heat of the sun has passed away for the fragrance and repose of a summer's eve, is delightful.
+The comparative slowness with which the boat moves against the rapid current, enables the explorer to discern the multifarious picture in all its distinctness and beauty.
+On the Mount behind the city, the commingled exhibition of nature's dignified and rich display, clothed in all its verdant and unbroken foliage, contrasted with the exu. berant appearance of the fields and gardens, and the numerous habitations of man-with the projecting beauty of the variegated woody island in the front, and the spires and edifices of the city on the right, presents a landscape deeply attractive and permanently remem-The effect is not diminished by the sudden bered. change that occurs, when the large bay is expanded to view, and the tin spire of La Prairie, glittering in the sun's rays, gives to the distant shore a feature of momentary enchantment.